Humboldt Crabs

 The Humboldt Crabs are a collegiate summer baseball team located in Arcata, California.
 Playing in every season since they were founded in 1945 by Lou Bonomini, later joined by Ned Barsuglia, the Crabs are the oldest continually-operated summer collegiate baseball team in American baseball.
-Through the 2019 season the Crabs have a total record of 2557 wins and 803 losses.
+Through the 2025 season the Crabs have a total record of 2732 wins, 841 losses, and one tie.
 The Crabs did not play the 2020 season due to the COVID-19 pandemic.
+As of 2024, the Crabs are charter members of the newly-formed Pacific Empire League.

-Crabs games are broadcast on KEJB 1480 AM, the Humboldt Crabs YouTube Channel, and stats are live on GameChanger App.
+Crabs games are broadcast on ESPN Radio KATA 107.3 FM/1340 AM, the Humboldt Crabs YouTube Channel, and stats are live on the Pointstreak App.
 Most games also include the Crab Grass Band, formed in 1983, that play songs in between innings.

 Brief background

 Originally the Eureka Paladini Crabs, named for the Paladini Fish Company who sponsored the team from 1945 to 1947.
+Mel Bareilles, grandfather of Sara Bareilles, played on the Crabs in their inaugural season and Lloyd Bridges Sr., father of Lloyd Bridges, was a lifelong Crabs fan and financial supporter.

 In the 77-year history of the Humboldt Crabs, over 300 players have continued on to play professional baseball, with over 60 former Crabs going all the way to the Major Leagues.
 Dane Iorg played for the Crabs from 1968 to 1970.
 John Oldham, a Crabs pitcher in 1952–53, was the first to make it all the way, playing for the Cincinnati Reds in 1956.
 Leo Rosales, who pitched for the 2002 Crabs, was called up to the Arizona Diamondbacks in 2008.
 2003 Crabs infielder Brett Pill was called up to the San Francisco Giants in 2011, and was on the team's 2012 roster as a 1st baseman.
 Most recently, Vinny Pestano, Bradley Zimmer, and Mike Redmond are all former Crabs.

 Their best season, record-wise, was 1985 when the team won 46 consecutive games to start the season.
 Future Major Leaguers Mike Harkey, Eric Gunderson, Steve Olin, and Scott Chiamparino led a dominant pitching staff.